Glossary of Brexit Terms

 - VAT MOSS – VAT Mini One Stop Shop ( VAT MOSS ) is a way of paying VAT on supplies of certain digital services for either: a UK business who makes supplies to consumers in EU member states; or a business based outside the UK and EU and makes supplies to UK or EU consumers.

 - See also Non-Union VAT MASS – Businesses outside the EU should use the Non-Union VAT MOSS.

 - WTO – The World Trade Organization (WTO) deals with the global rules of trade between nations.

 Support for firms to adapt to new rules for business and trade.

 Brexit Ready Podcast

-Hear from other businesses about how they are getting ready for the end of the transition ...
+Hear how other businesses have prepared for the end of the transition.